Researcher

 Research Interests

 My research focuses on the integration of virtual reality and active video games in pediatric rehabilitation practice, particularly for children with cerebral palsy.
 The mission of LaboINSPIRE is to use a problem-based, integrated knowledge translationapproachin partnership with children, families and clinicians to promote the sustainable and evidence-based integration of digital innovations, such as virtual reality, in pediatric rehabilitation.
 All of our efforts are focused on the functional use of innovative, interactive and immersive technologies to facilitate the evolution of interventions from the clinical setting to children’s home, school and environments with the goal of improving their functioning and participation.
 We develop, create and evaluate digital interventions with the broad objective of creating best practice guidelines and a pan-Canadian knowledge transfer network that will help clinicians and families stay abreast of rapid developments in this field and improve the quality of pediatric rehabilitation and telerehabilitation.
+The research-clinical activities take place in The Technotheque of the Centre de réadaptation Marie Enfant du CHU Sainte-Justine, our living laboratory offering access and support for interactive technologies to clinicians.
+Additionally, I co-lead the RéadapTechno Club with my colleague Abolfazl Mohebbi, a student club at the University of Montreal/Polytechnique Montreal that designs and manufactures devices aimed at promoting autonomy in daily life activities for a wide range of people living with disabilities.

 Research Topics